open-horizon/exchange-api/README.md

 - Need to dropdb and initdb, and re-enter data
 - Cross-org access only works with root for now
+- Before nodes, microservices, workloads, or patterns are created via front end auth, you have to create the user (and then use that person-type auth) so the owner foreign key succeeds

 ### External Incompatible changes